-- Be sure to check the state fishing regulations prior to your first surf fishing trip.
+- Be sure to check the state fishing regulations prior to your first fishing trip.
 Some states require you to have a fishing license when fishing from the shoreline or from a fishing pier.

 - Wear a pair of polarized sunglasses that cut through any glare so that you can spot fish in the water.